synolia/Prestaneo/README.md

 ## About Synolia
 Founded in 2004, **[Synolia] (http://www.synolia.com)** is a French e-commerce & CRM company based in Lyon and Paris.
 With more than 650 e-commerce projects in B2B and B2C contexts, **Synolia** is specialized in designing and delivering the best customer experience during their all journey.

-**Synolia** provides the more innovative solutions and is the certified partner of Akeneo, Magento, OroCRM, PrestaShop Salesfusion, SugarCRM, Qlik, Zendesk.
+**Synolia** provides the more innovative solutions and is the certified partner of **Akeneo**, Magento, OroCRM, **PrestaShop** Salesfusion, SugarCRM, Qlik, Zendesk.
 His ambition is to make each project a new success-story.